etesync/server/README.md

 The webserver should also be configured to serve Etebase using TLS.
 A guide for doing so can be found in the [wiki](https://github.com/etesync/server/wiki/Setup-HTTPS-for-Etebase) as well.

+# Data locations and backups

+The server stores user data in two different locations that need to be backed up:
+1. The database - how to backup depends on which database you use.
+2. The `MEDIA_ROOT` - the path where user data is stored.

 # Usage